PyTree Workflows¶

 Register Classes Without jarp.define¶

-from attrs or when you want to spell out which fields are always data,
+when you want to spell out which fields are always data, always metadata, or

 register_generic builds specialized flatten and unflatten callbacks, and it